Muntasir123/FlappyAI/README.md

 Feel free to download and run the index.html file.

-The "AI" portion of this uses an A* search algorithm.
+The "AI" portion of this uses an A* search algorithm ( Still working on this).
 The original idea was to use recursion with the following.
 First we must generate a random array based on the position of the current `canvas`.

 for example  we can consider the following pseudo code